The Beresheet spacecraft.When you look up at the moon tonight, take a brief pause to remember Israel’s historic attempt to reach it.

 Israel made history on February 22nd, 2019 when the first privately funded Israeli spacecraft took off for the moon.
 The 585-kg Beresheet lifted off from Cape Canaveral, Florida, on Thursday night.
 Mission control was stationed in Yehud, a town just south of Tel Aviv to track progress.

-Beresheet is first orbiting the earth, traveling a total of 6.5 million kilometers, the longest distance ever traveled to the moon, which is only about 380,000 kilometers from our planet.
+Beresheet first orbited the earth, traveling a total of 6.5 million kilometers, the longest distance ever traveled to the moon, which is only about 380,000 kilometers from our planet.

-The Israeli spacecraft contains a “time capsule” loaded with digital files including a Bible, children’s drawings, Israeli songs, memories of a Holocaust survivor and the blue-and-white Israeli flag.
+The Israeli spacecraft contained a “time capsule” loaded with digital files including a Bible, children’s drawings, Israeli songs, memories of a Holocaust survivor and the blue-and-white Israeli flag.